-Acquisition-related expenses were \$10.7 million for 2014 and primarily included accelerated vesting of certain DVS restricted stock and options, and consulting, legal, and investment banking fees.
+Acquisition-related expenses were \$10.7 million for 2014 and primarily included accelerated vesting of certain DVS restricted stock and options, and consulting, legal, and investment banking fees relating to our acquisition of DVS.
+There were no acquisition-related expenses in 2015.